 Class Participation and Attendance: Attendance will be taken at the start of each class by means of a sign-in sheet.
-Attendance is important, because the writing assignments will only be accepted in class.
-Please do not email me missed assignments; I will not accept them.
-Also be aware that the readings may change, and I will make the relevant announcements about such changes in class each week.
+Attendance is important, because the writing assignments will only be accepted in class, and they count for 25% of your final grade.
+Please also be aware the readings may change, and I will make the relevant announcements about such changes in class.